single-cell-data/TileDB-SOMA/apis/python/README.md

 ## Using pip

-This code is hosted at [PyPI](https://pypi.org/project/tiledbsc/), so you can do
+This code is hosted at [PyPI](https://pypi.org/project/tiledbsoma/), so you can do

 ```
-python -m pip install tiledbsc
+python -m pip install tiledbsoma
 ```

 To install a specific version: